Hatful of Hollow: Composition

 When first broadcast, these radio sessions featured songs which were otherwise unavailable, with the exception of "Handsome Devil", a version of which had already appeared as the B-side to the "Hand in Glove" single.
 All were subsequently re-recorded for singles or for the band's debut album the following year.
 "This Night Has Opened My Eyes" was recorded in the studio in June 1984, but the only version ever released was the September Peel session.

 "This Charming Man" was specifically written for the band's second Peel session.
 It was an attempt by Johnny Marr to emulate both the work of labelmates Aztec Camera and the Supremes' "You Can't Hurry Love".

 Hatful of Hollow also features the band's debut single "Hand in Glove", as well as their two most recent singles prior to the album's release, "Heaven Knows I'm Miserable Now" and "William, It Was Really Nothing", along with their respective B-sides, "Girl Afraid", "How Soon Is Now?" and "Please Please Please Let Me Get What I Want".

-"How Soon Is Now?" would receive a separate single release in 1985 in both the UK and the US.
-It reached No. 24 in the British charts, but failed to chart in the US.
+"How Soon Is Now?" would receive a separate single release in 1985 in both the UK and the US and was added to the US version of The Smiths’ subsequent studio album Meat Is Murder.
+The single reached No. 24 in the British charts, but failed to chart in the US.
 Morrissey and Marr lamented the lack of chart success of what they considered their strongest song thus far.